 - 3. Add the tomatoes with their juices, breaking up the tomatoes with your hands, and bring to a boil, stirring often.
 Lower the heat and simmer until the sauce is as thick as hot cereal, about 30 minutes.
 Season with salt and remove from the heat.
 (Once cool, the sauce can be refrigerated, tightly covered, for up to 1 week or frozen for up to 6 months.)

 - Make the eggplant

-- 6. Trim the eggplants and cut lengthwise into 1/3-inch-thick slices, discarding the first and last slices from each one; you should have about 18 slices.
-Lay the slices on a baking sheet and brush on both sides with 1/3 cup of olive oil.
-Place over the hottest part of the grill, in batches if necessary, and cook, turning once, until soft and golden brown, 3 to 5 minutes on each side; return the slices to the baking sheet as they are done.
+- 5. Trim the eggplants and cut each lengthwise into 1/3-inch-thick slices, discarding the first and last slices from each one; you should have about 18 slices.
+Place the slices on a baking sheet and brush the slices on both sides with 1/3 cup olive oil.
+Transfer the eggplant over the hottest part of the grill, in batches if necessary, and cook, turning once, until soft and golden brown, 3 to 5 minutes on each side.
+Return the slices to the baking sheet as they are done.

-- 7. Season the eggplant slices on both sides with salt and pepper and arrange the slices on a work surface with a narrow end of each slice toward you.
+- 6. Season the eggplant slices on both sides with salt and pepper and arrange the slices on a work surface with a narrow end of each slice toward you.
 In a small bowl, mix the goat cheese, pesto, and nutmeg until smooth and well blended.
 Season to taste with salt and pepper.
-Place about 1 tablespoon of the mixture on the narrow end of each slice of eggplant and roll up, not too tightly, like a jelly roll.
-Set aside.
+Place about 1 tablespoon on the narrow end of each slice of eggplant and roll up, not too tightly, like a jelly roll.

-- 9. You can serve the eggplant now, or refrigerate it for at least 1 hour, or overnight, to allow the flavors to marry.
-If you chill it, remove it from the refrigerator 30 minutes before serving to come to room temperature.
+- 8. You can serve the eggplant slices now or refrigerate them for at least 1 hour or up to overnight to allow the flavors to marry.
+If you chill the eggplant, remove it from the refrigerator 30 minutes before serving to come to room temperature.